Henryk Wieniawski: Works

 Henryk Wieniawski was considered a violinist of great ability and wrote some very important works in the violin repertoire, including two technically demanding violin concertos, the second of which (in D minor, 1862) is more often performed than the first (in F-sharp minor, 1853).
 One assessment of violin etudes ranks Wieniawski's Op.
 10 L'École moderne: 10 Études-caprices just below the difficulty of the Paganini Caprices.

 Legacy

 Wieniawski was given a number of posthumous honors.
 His portrait appeared on a postage stamp of Poland in 1952 and again in 1957.
 A 100 zloty coin was issued in 1979 bearing his image.

-What is commonly called the "Russian bow hold" is sometimes called the "Wieniawski bow hold", as Wieniawski taught his students his own kind of very rigid bowing technique (like the Russian bow hold) that allowed him to play what he called a "devil's staccato" with ease.
-This "devil's staccato" was used to discipline students' technique.
+What is commonly called the "Russian bow hold" is sometimes called the "Wieniawski bow hold" as eyewitnesses attending his concerts noted traits of Wieniawski's bow hold that are trademarks of the "Russian bow hold" which was later popularized by Leopold Auer through his many students.
+Wieniawski was noted to have "an unconventional method of holding his right elbow high, pressing the bow with his index finger above the second joint and stiffening his arm to produce a virtuosic staccato effect."
+This bow hold allowed him to play what he called a "devil's staccato" with ease, which he implemented in his teaching in order to develop students' technique.

 The first violin competition named after Wieniawski took place in Warsaw in 1935.
 Ginette Neveu took first prize, David Oistrakh second, and Henri Temianka third.
 The International Henryk Wieniawski Violin Competition has been held every five years since 1952.